Young Tamim spends his free time gardening

 “I planted the flower saplings first and then moved on to sowing other varieties of plants.
 I water them every day.”

-Tamim says he finishes his studies, he spends all his free time in the garden taking care of the plants after finishing his studies.
+Tamim spends all his free time in the garden taking care of the plants after finishing his studies.
 He believes gardening is an excellent way to spend time and hopes to grow his garden further by adding more plants in the coming days.

 Reporter’s age: 14 | Khulna